Generalizing Importance Weighting to A Universal Solver for Distribution Shift Problems: A deeper understanding of IW

 \begin{definition} Given an (expected) objective $J(\boldf)$, we say it is \emph{risk-consistent} if $J(\boldf)=R(\boldf)$ for any $\boldf$, i.e., the objective is equal to the original risk for any classifier.
 On the other hand, we say $J(\boldf)$ is \emph{classifier-consistent} if $\argmin_{\boldf}J(\boldf)=\argmin_{\boldf}R(\boldf)$ where the minimization is taken over all measurable functions, i.e., the objective shares the optimal classifier with the original risk. \end{definition}

-Note that in the definition above, risk consistency is conceptually stronger than classifier consistency.
-If an objective is risk-consistent, it must also be classifier-consistent; if an objective is classifier-consistent, it may sometimes be risk-inconsistent.
-However, a risk-inconsistent objective is not necessarily a bad objective, as it may still be classifier-consistent.
-For example, if $J(\boldf)=R(\boldf)/2$ or if $J(\boldf)=R(\boldf)^2$, minimizing $J(\boldf)$ will give the same optimal classifier as minimizing $R(\boldf)$.
-Hence, when considering expected objectives, risk consistency is a sufficient condition and classifier consistency is a necessary condition for good objectives.
+In the definition above, risk consistency is conceptually stronger than classifier consistency.
+If an objective is risk-consistent, it must also be classifier-consistent; if it is classifier-consistent, it may sometimes be risk-inconsistent.
+Note that a risk-inconsistent objective is not necessarily very bad, as it can still be classifier-consistent. \footnote{For example, if $J(\boldf)=R(\boldf)/2$ or if $J(\boldf)=R(\boldf)^2$, minimizing $J(\boldf)$ will give exactly the same optimal classifier as minimizing $R(\boldf)$.} Hence, when considering expected objectives, risk consistency is a sufficient condition and classifier consistency is a necessary condition for good objectives.

 In what follows, we analyze when and why the objective of IW, namely $J(\boldf)$ in \eqref{eq:iw_obj}, can be a good objective or may be a bad objective.